-This specially designed building sits in a beautifully landscaped environment on the outskirts of Durham.
+Lanchester Road Hospital sits on the outskirts of Durham.
 The hospital provides modern and spacious accommodation for a range of mental health and learning disability services.

-The light and spacious atrium entrance opens up to a coffee shop and leads into a beautiful central courtyard with seating areas for everyone to enjoy.
+The atrium leads into a beautiful central courtyard with seating areas for everyone to enjoy.

 Please contact the hospital to ask for individual ward visiting times.

-The faith centre is available to everyone - to service users, carers, visitors and staff and to people of any faith or no particular faith.
-It is a place where all can come to find a measure of quiet and peace.
+The faith centre is available to everyone, including service users, carers, visitors and staff and to people of any faith or no particular faith.
+It’s a place to find quiet and peace.
 There are spiritual writings and prayers available.
 For Muslim users of the faith centre, the direction of the holy city of Mecca is indicated and washing facilities are provided.

 Art creates a relaxed and therapeutic environment for service users and more pleasant surroundings for staff and visitors.

 Our aim was for art to be an integral part of the hospital.
-The lead artists were commissioned early in the project and they were involved at key stages of the building and landscape design.
+Artists were commissioned early in the project and were involved at key stages of the building and landscape design.
 We also involved service users and staff in developing and producing the artwork.

 The faith centre window is in the form of a tree of life, a symbol that often appears in folklore, cultures and fiction.
 This tree relates to immortality or a can be a symbolic centre of our own mind and creates a calm and relaxing mood to the quiet room within the faith centre.

 The watercolours which adorn the entrances to the adult and learning disability wards, physiotherapy and consulting suites are directly inspired from the discussions and mood boards created by patients and staff during workshops.